 A double mirror system will be used to reject high energy X-rays from the fundamental X-ray wavelength (i.e 3rd harmonic).
 This device will be used when experiments are operating with the fundamental radiation and removed when experiments require the 3{rd} harmonic.
-This device also offer the capability to perform grazing incidence scattering experiment.
+This device also offers the capability to perform grazing incidence scattering experiment on liquid surfaces.